Irving, Texas: Demographics

 The largest Asian American ethnic group in Irving is the Asian Indians.
 As of 2009 the Indians have mainly settled in proximity to high technology companies, into an area in western Irving along Texas State Highway 114.
 To absorb the Indian population, dense condominium and rental properties have opened in western Irving.

 There were 82,538 households, out of which 33.4% had children under the age of 18 living with them, 43.1% were married couples living together, 13.6% had a female householder with no husband present, and 37.5% were non-families.
 30.1% of all households were made up of individuals, and 4.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.61 and the average family size was 3.31.

 In the city, 29% of the population was under the age of 19, 8% was between ages 20 to 24, 35.8% from 25 to 44, 20.3% from 45 to 64, and 6.9% were 65 years of age or older.
 The median age was 31.3 years.
 For every 100 females, there were 99.9 males.
 For every 100 females age 18 and over, there were 98.6 males.

 The 2012 median income for a household in the city was $49,303, and the median income for a family was $54,755.
 Males had an estimated median income of $40,986 versus $36,518 for females.
 The per capita income for the city was $26,970.
 About 13.2% of families and 16.2% of the population were below the poverty line, including 24.5% of those under age 18 and 9.4% of those age 65 or over.

 Economy

-According to the city's 2017–2018 Comprehensive Annual Financial Report, the city's top employers are:
+According to the city's 2021–2022 Comprehensive Annual Financial Report, the city's top employers are:

-Several large businesses have headquarters in Irving, including Nexstar Media Group, Aeroxchange, Caliber Home Loans, Nautilus Hyosung America, Inc., Chuck E. Cheese, Cicis, Commercial Metals, Envoy Air (formerly American Eagle), ExxonMobil, Gruma, H.D.
-Vest, Kimberly-Clark, La Quinta Inns and Suites, Michaels Stores, 7-Eleven, Southern Star Concrete, Inc., Stellar, a global contact center provider, Zale Corporation, Fluor Corporation, Flowserve, NCH Corporation, ITW Polymers Sealants North America, Celanese Corporation, a leading producer of specialty chemicals, Vistra Energy and its subsidiary TXU Energy, McKesson, and LXI Enterprise Storage.
+Several large businesses have headquarters in Irving, including Nexstar Media Group, Aeroxchange, Caliber Home Loans, Nautilus Hyosung America, Inc., Chuck E. Cheese, Cicis, Commercial Metals, Envoy Air (formerly American Eagle), Gruma, H.D.
+Vest, Kimberly-Clark, La Quinta Inns and Suites, Michaels Stores, 7-Eleven, Southern Star Concrete, Inc., Stellar, a global contact center provider, Zale Corporation, Fluor Corporation, Flowserve, NCH Corporation, ITW Polymers Sealants North America, Celanese Corporation, a leading producer of specialty chemicals, Vistra Energy and its subsidiary TXU Energy, McKesson Corporation, and LXI Enterprise Storage.
 In June 2022, Caterpillar Inc, a construction and mining equipment manufacturer, announced it would move its headquarters to Irving.
-In 2022 ExxonMobil announced it would move its headquarters to Harris County, Texas.

 The city is also home to the national headquarters of the Boy Scouts of America.